maelfabien/maelfabien.github.io/_posts/2019-8-19-Explorium5.md

 df["Artist_Feat_Num"] = le.fit_transform(df["Artist_Feat"])
 ```

-Then, we split the `X` and the `y`, and create train and test sets :
+Next, we split the `X` and the `y`, and create the train and test sets:

 ```python
 X = df[["Artist_Feat_Num", "Featuring"]]